aws-quickstart/quickstart-workshop/content/60_implementing/10_adding_submodules.md

 - Avoid duplicating same code across multiple Quick Starts

 ### Git Submodules
-To use the VPC Quick Start in your workshop Quick Start, you will use Git Submodules.
+To use these existing Quick Starts in your workshop Quick Start, you will use Git Submodules.

 Git Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
 This lets you clone another repository into your project and keep your commits separate.

-We will add a submodule to the **qs-workshop** repo - QuickStart VPC.
+We will add submodules to the **qs-workshop** repo - QuickStart VPC, Linux Bastion, and Remote Desktop Gateway.

-### Add a VPC to your project
+### Add submodules to your project
 Change directory to the root of your repo.

 Make sure you are in *qs-workshop* folder.

-Add QuickStart VPC as a submodule.
+Add submodules.

 ```
 git submodule add -b master https://github.com/aws-quickstart/quickstart-aws-vpc.git submodules/quickstart-aws-vpc
+git submodule add -b master https://github.com/aws-quickstart/quickstart-linux-bastion.git submodules/quickstart-linux-bastion
+git submodule add -b master https://github.com/aws-quickstart/quickstart-microsoft-rdgateway.git submodules/quickstart-microsoft-rdgateway
+git submodule update --init --recursive

 ```

-By running the above command, you have added the **quickstart-aws-vpc** git repo as a submodule in the **submodules/quickstart-aws-vpc** directory of qs-workshop repo, and the submodule is tracking the master branch of the *quickstart-aws-vpc*.
+By running the above commands, you have added the **quickstart-aws-vpc**, **quickstart-linux-bastion**, and **quickstart-microsoft-rdgateway** git repositories as submodules in the **submodules/** directory of qs-workshop repo, and the submodules are tracking the master branch of their respective repositories.

 Now, Commit your changes and push to the develop branch.